PyEllips/pyElli/docs/index.rst

 PyElli can be easily extended with further optical models and the ones available are clearly documented and editable to your needs.
-However, pyElli comes with batteries included and already offers a wide range of :ref:`dispersion models<dispersions>`.
+However, pyElli comes with batteries included and already offers a wide range of :doc:`dispersion models<dispersions>`.
 All the models presented in the comprehensive book of Fujiwara and Colllins [1]_ are present and additionally a lot of other models used by ellipsometry vendor softwares are included.